Tours, Attractions, and Things To Do in Istanbul

 Scientific buffs will love the well-organised displays at the Istanbul Museum of the History of Science & Technology in Islam, dedicated to the Islamic contribution to science and technology.

-Today, the Kariye Mosque (Kariye Camii), the former Church of the Holy Saviour in Chora, houses a Chora Museum showcasing preserved examples of Byzantine Art in mosaics and frescos that engage the viewer’s spiritual and aesthetic senses.
+Today, the Kariye Mosque (Kariye Camii), the former Church of the Holy Saviour in Chora, houses a Chora Museum.

 A short walk from Taksim Square, the Museum of Innocence (Masumiyet Müzesi) takes guests to Istanbul in the 70s and 80s.
-In addition, this museum is unusual because it features the book of the greatest Turkish novelist, Orhan Pamuk.
-Follow the footsteps of two loving hearts and appreciate the collections of everyday life from the period.
-Even if you have never read “The Museum of Innocence,” this small tribute to the novel will inspire you to read the book.
+This museum is unusual because it features the book of the greatest Turkish novelist, Orhan Pamuk.

-Finally, unearth the past with the Istanbul Archaeological Museums (The Arkeoloji Müzesi), home to over one million objects.
-Browsing museum exhibitions is like travelling through the ancient civilisations of Mesopotamia, Egypt, Rome, and Greece.
+Finally, unearth the past with the Istanbul Archaeological Museum (The Arkeoloji Müzesi), home to over one million objects.

 Istanbul Theatres

-What draws sightseers is a particular country's uniqueness.
-Speaking of theatres, Turkey offers an exclusive acquaintance with the Anatolian shadow theatre - karagöz.
-Shadow puppetry, spanning 700 years, was added to the UNESCO responsible List of Intangible Cultural Heritage in 2009.
+What draws sightseers is a country's unique qualities.
+Speaking of theatre culture in Turkey, our Istanbul travel guide introduces visitors to the Anatolian shadow theatre, karagöz.
+The shadow puppetry, spanning 700 years, was added to the UNESCO Intangible Cultural Heritage List in 2009.

-Where to see karagöz performances in Istanbul?
-Ramadan is the month in Turkey when this form of folkloric entertainment runs in different parts of the city.
-Tourists can witness Karagöz shows at Sultanahmet Square and along the Golden Horn harbour.
-Furthermore, a cultural centre, Istanbul Hodjapasha, hosts shadow puppetry, including belly dancers, whirling dervishes, and other folklore performances.
+Tourists can witness Karagöz shows at Sultanahmet Square and along the Golden Horn harbour during Ramadan and other public holidays.
+Furthermore, Istanbul Hodjapasha, a cultural centre, is one of the places to visit in Istanbul.
+It hosts shadow puppetry, including belly dancers, whirling dervishes, and other folklore performances.

 Entertainment, Parks, and Shopping in Istanbul